KLayout/klayout/macbuild/ReadMe.md

 $ /usr/bin/python --version
   Python 2.7.16
 ```
-Even in the latest OS as of today (December 2019), Python 3.x is not bundled with the OS, and this is the main reason why users want non-OS-standard script language support.
+Even in the latest OS (11.0 Big Sur) as of today (November 2020), Python 3.x is not bundled with the OS, which is why users want non-OS-standard script language support.

-To meet such a requirement, the build script **`build4mac.py`** provides several possible combinations of Qt5, Ruy and Python module.<br>
+To meet such a requirement, the build script **`build4mac.py`** provides several possible combinations of Qt5, Ruy, and Python module.<br>
 Some typical use cases are described in Section 6.

 # 4. Prerequisites